groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/GettingStarted.md

 The ``Queryable`` protocol has two requirements: a default value, and a Combine publisher.
 The publisher is built from the `DatabaseQueue` stored in the environment (you'll adapt this sample code if you prefer another type).
 The publisher tracks database changes with GRDB [ValueObservation].
 The default value is used until the publisher publishes its initial value.

-In the above sample code, we make sure the views are *immediately* fed with database content with the `scheduling: .immediate` option.
-This prevents any "blank state", or "flash of missing content".
+> Note: In the above sample code, we make sure the views are *immediately* fed with database content with the `scheduling: .immediate` option.
+This prevents any blank state, "flash of missing content", or unwanted initial animation.
+>
+> The `scheduling: .immediate` option should be removed for database requests that are too slow, because the user interface would be blocked until the database values are fetched.
+>

-The `scheduling: .immediate` option should be removed for database requests that are too slow.
-In this case, views are initially fed with the default value, and the database content is notified later, when it becomes available.
-In the meantime, your view can display some waiting indicator, or a [redacted](https://developer.apple.com/documentation/swiftui/view/redacted(reason:)) placeholder.
+> If you remove `scheduling: .immediate`, views are initially fed with the default value, and the database content is notified later, when it becomes available.
+You can for example use a `nil` default value that your view can detect in order to display some waiting indicator, or a [redacted](https://developer.apple.com/documentation/swiftui/view/redacted(reason:)) placeholder.

 ## Feed a SwiftUI View